Skip to content

 Client Architecture

-The client orchestrates A2A and MCP interactions:
+The Loop component provides a /v1/responses endpoint that orchestrates A2A and MCP interactions:

-for tool_call in tool_calls:
+for route in loop.fastapi_app.routes:

 Complete Interaction Flow